Range Map

 Overview

-The Piper M350 is the direct descendant of the PA-46 Malibu Mirage and occupies a unique position in general aviation: it is the only pressurized single-engine piston aircraft currently in production.
+The Piper M350 is the direct descendant of the PA-46 Malibu Mirage and occupies a unique position in general aviation: it is the only pressurised single-engine piston aircraft currently in production.
 That distinction matters.
-Pressurization at the piston level has historically been a difficult engineering problem, and the PA-46 airframe — now refined across four decades — represents the only current answer to it.
+Pressurisation at the piston level has historically been a difficult engineering problem, and the PA-46 airframe, refined across four decades, remains the only current answer to it.

-Powered by a turbocharged Lycoming TIO-540-AE2A producing 350 HP, the M350 can cruise at 213 knots at altitudes up to FL250, maintaining an 8,000-ft cabin equivalent throughout.
-The current production variant features the Garmin G1000 NXi avionics suite with active safety technologies that were unavailable on earlier Mirage models.
-For a buyer who wants cabin-class comfort, genuine weather avoidance capability, and a piston fuel bill, the M350 is the only aircraft in the world that delivers all three simultaneously.
+Powered by a turbocharged Lycoming TIO-540-AE2A producing 350 HP, the M350 cruises at 213 knots at altitudes up to FL250 while holding an 8,000-ft cabin equivalent throughout, and the current production variant pairs the Garmin G1000 NXi suite with active safety systems unavailable on earlier Mirage models.
+It sits at the entry of Piper’s M-class line, below the turboprop M500, for the buyer who wants cabin-class comfort and genuine weather capability on a piston fuel bill.
+That positioning points the M350 at the buyer flying two adults and bags on trips under 800 NM who wants those qualities without a turbine’s fuel bill.
+Anyone who needs turbine speed, flight-level climb, or PT6A dispatch simplicity should start one rung up, at the M500.

 Key Features for GA Buyers

-Pressurization at the Piston Level.
-The 5.5 psi differential pressurization system maintains an 8,000-ft cabin at FL250.
+Pressurisation at the Piston Level.
+The 5.5 psi differential pressurisation system maintains an 8,000-ft cabin at FL250.
 This is the M350’s defining characteristic: the ability to operate above most convective weather and turbulence without supplemental oxygen, in an aircraft with piston operating economics.

 Advanced Safety Suite.
 The G1000 NXi integration includes Pulse Oximetry monitoring, Hypoxia Recognition with Automatic Descent Mode, and Electronic Stability Protection.
-These are substantive pilot incapacitation mitigations, not marketing features, and they meaningfully change the risk profile of single-pilot IFR operations.
+These are substantive pilot-incapacitation mitigations that meaningfully change the risk profile of single-pilot IFR operations.

 Cabin-Class Utility.
 The PA-46 cabin offers airstair door entry, club seating for four passengers, and stand-up headroom adequate for most occupants.
 For a single-engine piston, the interior environment is genuinely competitive with light twins.

 Piston Operating Economics.
-At 21 GPH, the M350 burns roughly half what the turboprop M500 burns for comparable legs.
-For owners flying 150–200 hours per year on missions under 800 NM, the fuel cost differential is substantial over an ownership period.
+At 21 GPH, the M350 burns roughly 40% less fuel per hour than the turboprop M500.
+For owners flying 150 to 200 hours per year on missions under 800 NM, the fuel cost differential is substantial over an ownership period.

 Trade-offs

 - Systems Complexity.
-Pressurization, turbocharging, FIKI, and retractable gear in combination require disciplined maintenance.
-Annual inspection costs reflect this: budget $5,000–$8,000 as a base, with unscheduled items on top.
+Pressurisation, turbocharging, FIKI, and retractable gear in combination require disciplined maintenance.
+Annual inspection costs reflect this: budget $5,000 to $8,000 as a base, with unscheduled items on top.

 - Useful Load vs. Full Fuel.
 120 gallons (720 lb) of fuel against a 1,308-lb useful load leaves 588 lb for passengers and bags.
 Two adults with luggage and full fuel is comfortable; four adults with bags and full fuel is not.
 Mission planning around fuel load is a routine part of M350 ownership.